gregbrunk/Movie-Trivia/README.md

 Technologies Used:
 - jQuery
-- Bootstrap CSS
+- Bootstrap CSS and JS
-- Bootstrap JS
+- SweetAlert CSS and JS (For awesome alerts and prompts)

 Installation Instructions:
 - To play the game visit: https://gregbrunk.github.io/Movie-Trivia/